I don't own most of these characters; Disney does. I do own Isabel, her mother, and her sister, though.

 Shego waved it off.
 "Stop living in the past."
 She could see that he was trying, which was good enough for her as far as starts went.
 Continuing to bring up the past and their bad blood was only serving to remind her why she did not like bothering with him, though.

 Hego nodded and the conversation pressed on.
+The waiter came back with their drinks and was comfortable enough to stick around for their food orders.
 The group got along pretty well, especially since Tiffany never made a return.
-The ladies were a little surprised that Hego did not bring up his girlfriend's departure, but they suspected it was not the first time she left him in a restaurant.
+The ladies were a little surprised Hego did not bring up his girlfriend's departure, but they suspected it was not the first time she left him in a restaurant.
+They did not see the appeal.

 The group had a fairly good time, mostly thanks to Kim.
 Kim refused to let there be a lull in the conversation.
 She kept pushing the siblings to talk to each other, which Hego appreciated and Kim suspected Shego appreciated.
 Bonnie took her hints from Shego and conversed with Hego whenever Shego was in a comfort zone.